openfoodfoundation/ofn-install/README.md

 `ansible-playbook user.yml -f 10 -vvvv`

-(It won't run, and doesn't need to, on standard AWS ubuntu images that block root login)
+On vagrant this is done automatically.
+It won't run, and doesn't need to, on standard AWS ubuntu images that block root login.

 ###Build the server